Men’s Suits: Best Brands to Buy When Thrifting

 Of course, this is not a complete list.
 View it as a starting point.
 I’ve focused on quality brands that do not have the stratospheric prices of high-end luxury brands.
 You will discover more quality brands to seek out as your knowledge of menswear expands.
 Also, you may find high-end department store brands that include Saks Fifth Ave., Dillard’s ( I love their Daniel Cremiuex suits -reviewed), Nordstrom and Neiman Marcus.
 These stores generally offer better private-label men’s suits that can be a very good value when purchased second-hand on eBay, Poshmark and other online vendors.

 Another popular brand for business suits is Hart Schaffner & Marx.
 I would seek out their premium label ‘Gold Trumpeter’ or ‘Gold’ suits.
 I also prefer the premium ‘Signature Gold’ label from Jos.
 A Bank.
 The premium labels of these brands offer half-canvas interlinings and better fabrics.
 Generally, they cost no more when sold second-hand than the regular label Hart Schaffner & Marx and Jos.
-A Brand suits which have lower-quality fused construction (see this post for a primer on suit quality).
+A Bank suits which have lower-quality fused construction (see this post for a primer on suit quality).
 Paying attention to the label and doing a bit of research will help you to choose a better quality men’s suit.

 It is quite possible to find suit brands that are completely unfamiliar, especially if they are manufactured in Europe.
 Here is where online men’s wear forums like askandy and styleforum can be very helpful.
 Often, these forums will discuss the quality and value of less familiar brands.
 That will give you a good idea of what you are buying.
 I have generally had a good experience buying Italian brand wool suits with unfamiliar labels.
 Often, you can get a good sense of the quality of these suits if clear photos are posted by the online seller.